Digital Marketing for Manufacturing

-Who better than the companies that you supply?
+Who is better than the companies that you supply?

-If you are a little less well known you can build a campaign around an appropriate topic and invite them to associate themselves with that campaign.
-Ideas could be; Food Packaging Buying British Components, Safety through Component Testing.
-Yes, it’s PR but it can be great for SEO.
+If you are a little less well-known, you can build a campaign around an appropriate topic and invite them to associate themselves with that campaign.
+Ideas could be; Food Packaging, Buying British Components, and Safety through Component Testing.
+Yes, it’s PR, but it can be great for SEO.

 If you haven’t got the budget for this type of activity, either contact a few complementary companies and see if they are interested in a joint effort or run the idea past your association.

-The associated benefit of this type of activity is to cement existing relationships with merchants/distributors and also reach out to ones who may not stock your products.
+The associated benefit of this activity is to cement existing relationships with merchants/distributors and reach out to those who may not stock your products.

 The same principle can be applied to companies who use your products in theirs.